Command the most powerful soldiers in the galaxy!

 Deadzone Second Edition

-After just a few years Mantic decided it was time to ‘update and improve’ Deadzone, so another Kickstarter campaign later, Deadzone Second Edition has arrived.
-According to Mantic it is ‘ faster, bloodier and easier to learn’, and while I wish I’d played more games of the original system, after all the time I put into making the original rules summary and reference, simplicity is probably a good thing in this case.
+After just a few years Mantic decided it was time to ‘update and improve’ Deadzone, so another Kickstarter campaign later, Deadzone Second Edition arrived.
+Mantic advertised it as ‘faster, bloodier and easier to learn’, and while I wish I’d played more games of the original system (especially after all the time I put into making the original rules summary), simplicity is a good thing in this case.
 First edition was a bit fiddly.
 Plus, they’ve improved the quality of the original figures by making them in a decent hard plastic this time.